COSC-499-W2025/capstone-project-team-19/docs/API.md

         }
         ```
         - `name` (string, optional): New name for the résumé (rename)
         - `project_name` (string, optional): The text name of the project to edit.
-If omitted, only the résumé name is updated.
+If omitted (no "project_name", just "name"), only the résumé name is updated.
         - `scope` (string, optional): Required when editing a project.
 Either `"resume_only"` or `"global"`.
 Defaults to `"resume_only"` if not specified.
             - `resume_only`: Changes apply only to this résumé (stored as `resume_*_override` fields)
             - `global`: Changes apply to all résumés and update `project_summaries.manual_overrides`